ajfisher/node-pixel/firmware/src/libs/protocol.md

 ### Backpack Config

 Sets the number of pins that will be used and the lengths of those strips for each one.
+Note that the length is given as a 10 bit value so it can support up to 1023 pixels on each pin.
+This is a theoretical maximum.

 ```
 0   START_SYSEX             0xF0
 1   PIXEL_COMMAND           0x51
 2   PIXEL_BACKPACK_CONFIG   0x07
 3   Number of pins (in val use lower 3 bits gives up to 8 pins in use.
 Top 4 reserved)
 4   7 bit strand length (for first LED strip)
 5   7 bit strand length (for 2nd LED strip)
 ...
 Repeat up to 8 LED strips
 N   END_SYSEX               0xF7
 ```